Ecological systems in a modeling perspective: The diffusion approximation

 \section{The diffusion approximation}

 There are some ways to approximate quasi-stationary solutions (cf. Renshaw (2011) , p165-167).
-The diffusion approximation is based on the existence of sufficiently many individuals in the population (Allen (2008) ).
+The diffusion approximation is based on the existence of sufficiently many individuals in the population (Allen (2008) ) and we relate later in this section the phrase ``sufficiently many individuals'' to the parameters of our model.
 One way is to approximate (\ref{logistic_stok}) with its diffusion approximation